unlimited-name/installation/README.md

 G4py installation uses a patch file included in the repository.
 Although we tried to include flexibility of G4 version, the patch file needs to be modified for different versions.
 * Dockerfile and self-maintainace

 The installation batch is written based on the Dockerfile used to build docker images, see [here](https://github.com/BenLand100/chroma/tree/master/installation) for more details.
-You can also write your own favored bash script with the information provided.
+You can also write your own favored shell script with the information provided.